Murder of Jeffrey Howe

-Jeffrey Howe (1960 – 8 March 2009) was a British businessman who was murdered by Stephen T Marshall.
+Jeffrey Howe (1959/1960 – 8 March 2009) was a British businessman who was murdered by Stephen T. Marshall.

 His dismembered body parts were scattered across Hertfordshire and Leicestershire, leading to him being known in the press as Jigsaw Man.

-Marshall became known as the Jigsaw Killer (not to be confused with the fictional murderer of the same name).
+Marshall became known as the Jigsaw Killer.
 Marshall initially pleaded "not guilty" to murder, but he changed his plea to "guilty" and was sentenced to life imprisonment in February 2010.

 Background

 Jeffrey Howe, 49, was a kitchen salesman.
 He had worked around the country and had been a chef in Italy, and was a Manchester United football supporter.
 His brother described him as "a jovial, charming character who had a heart of gold and would get on with anyone."
 He had twice been married.
 Neighbours said that he was aggressive and argued about children playing, and said they had not seen him or his two Jaguar cars for about six months, believing that he rented out his ground floor two-bedroom flat.

-Stephen Marshall, 38, was a body builder, personal trainer and former bouncer of Ayot Path, Borehamwood, Hertfordshire, and formerly of Park Street, St Albans, where he once owned a gym.
+Stephen Marshall, 38, was a body builder and personal trainer, of Ayot Path, Borehamwood, Hertfordshire, and formerly of Park Street, St Albans, where he once owned a gym.
 He was a work associate and lodger of Howe's at his flat in Southgate, London.
 Marshall had lived at the Southgate flat since November 2008 after Howe, said to be his 'drinking buddy', wanted to help him out.
 He stayed without paying rent along with his girlfriend Sarah Bush, 21, from Southgate, who was a sex worker.
 They stole Howe's food and refused to leave after promising to do so, which he complained about to a friend at Christmas time.
 They fraudulently claimed housing benefit by forging his signature, saying he was leasing the property to them.

 Sarah Bush met Marshall when he hired her as a prostitute.
 He made her change her name from Sara.
 She spent most of her childhood in care, and has two children.
 Her first baby, which she had when she had just turned 15, died aged 10 days.